Larry Kennedy (baseball)

 Lawrence William Kennedy (May 1917 – March 4, 1995) was an American professional baseball player.
-A left-handed pitcher, he played two seasons in the minor leagues with the Mayfield Clothiers, Siloam Springs Travelers and Lincoln Links, and was known for going from living at Boys Town to playing professional baseball.
+A left-handed pitcher, he played two seasons in the minor leagues with the Mayfield Clothiers, Siloam Springs Travelers and Lincoln Links, and was known for going from living at Father Flanagan's Boys' Home in Boys Town, Nebraska, to playing professional baseball.
 He also twice served as the mayor of Boys Town, and was for a time their police commissioner as well as director of public safety.

 Early life and time at Boys Town

-Kennedy was born in May 1917 in Des Moines, Iowa.
-Due to family circumstances, he went to live at Father Flanagan's Boys' Home in March 1929.
-There, he often played sports with the others boys, showing "keen athletic ability."
+Lawrence William Kennedy was born in May 1917 in Des Moines, Iowa.
+Due to family circumstances, he went to live at Father Flanagan's Boys' Home in Boys Town, Nebraska, in March 1929.
+There, he often played sports with the other boys, showing "keen athletic ability."
 Although he participated in "all forms of sport," he showed the most promise in baseball, where he played as a pitcher.
 With the Boys Town high school baseball team in 1936, Kennedy won 14 consecutive games, including three no-hitters.
 He batted and threw left-handed, and his pitching style was considered unusual as he relied on an overhand fastball, while most left-handed players threw sidearm curves.
 In the winter of 1936, Kennedy worked out in the gym between 30 minutes and one hour every day to improve his abilities.
 He was trained by Ken Corcoran, a brother of former National Football League (NFL) player Jack Corcoran.

 In addition to his athletic ability, Kennedy was also a highly respected citizen of Boys Town and was twice elected mayor, in 1935 and 1937.
-He also served as police commissioner around this time, with his "honesty, integrity, and fairness" being a "byword" to the community, according to The St. Louis Star and Times.
+He also served as police commissioner around this time, being known for his "honesty, integrity, and fairness," according to The St. Louis Star and Times.
 He began his professional baseball career while he was still the mayor.